Rio Tinto Electronically Controlled Pneumatic (ECP) Braking

 Rio Tinto Iron Ore

 Pilbara Region, Western Australia, Australia

-Calibre was engaged as the engineering, procurement and construction management (EPCM) consultant for the fleet-wide implementation of Electronically Controlled Pneumatic (ECP) braking technology to heavy haul locomotives and ore cars.
+Calibre QuadR was engaged as the engineering, procurement and construction management consultant for the fleet-wide implementation of electronically controlled pneumatic braking technology to heavy haul locomotives and ore cars.

 The upgrade of the existing rolling stock fleet was intended to reduce braking distances, decrease ore delivery cycle times and result in an overall increase in productivity.
 ECP braking technology would also improve the safety of the rail operations on the mainline through enhanced handling capabilities of the ore trains.

 The Automatic Train Protection system provides in cab signalling and critical supervision of locomotive movements on the mainline.
 This system was upgraded to facilitate the implementation of ECP.